NikolaiTeslovich/RISE/README.md

 # Payload instructions

-*Warning: these are like a 2,000 piece LEGO kit, very detailed and lengthy, but hopefully easy to understand*
+*Warning: these are like a 2,000 piece LEGO kit, very detailed and lengthy, but hopefully easy to understand.*

 ## Making the Pi headless

-*And I didn't just chop off its head*
+*And I didn't just chop off its head.*

 Headless means that no connections to the Pi other than power and the network are needed to use it, essentially like a server.